 Bluebells at Enys

-At Enys Gardens in Penryn, Cornwall, the meadow turns blue each May with a sea of bluebells.
-Being undisturbed for centuries, the ancient meadow of Parc Lye has wildflowers in abundance, and astonishing swathes of bluebells appear every spring.
+At Enys Gardens in Penryn, Cornwall, the meadow turns indigo-violet each May; undisturbed for centuries, Parc Lye has wildflowers in abundance and its swathes of bluebells are famous.

-It took some experimenting to get the sense of texture and mass the swathes of flowers have in life: standing there in person it looks like you can brush your hand over the carpet of bluebells.
+It took some experimenting to get the sense of texture and mass they have in life: standing there in person it looks like you can brush your hand over the bluebell carpet.
 The way they run into the spring grass took some subtle rendering, and I ended up building the individual clumps of flowers one dot at a time, then knocking them back with coloured glazes.

 I paint so many paintings in bright sunlight, but with bluebells the colour is at its most saturated blue-purple just after rain, in calm sunlight; it was a nice change to calm down the contrast and work with a very different palette of colours.